Security Best Practices

 Setting Log Access on macOS

-You can control access to the /Library/Logs/HYPR folder by setting parameters when installing the HYPR Workforce Access Client or by editing the HyprOneService.plist file after install.
+You can control access to the /Library/Logs/HYPR folder by setting parameters when installing the HYPR Passwordless client or by editing the HyprOneService.plist file after install.
 See HYPR Application .plist Keys for more information about macOS installation parameters and editing the .plist file.

 During Installation